trixirt/gromacs/docs/install-guide/install-guide.md

 ### OpenCL ###
-To build Gromacs with OpenCL support enabled, an OpenCL SDK must be installed in a path found in `CMAKE_PREFIX_PATH` or given by `-DOPENCL_ROOT=/path/to/opencl`, and the following CMake flags must be set:
+To build Gromacs with OpenCL support enabled, an OpenCL SDK must be installed in a path found in `CMAKE_PREFIX_PATH` and the following CMake flags must be set:

     $ cmake .. -DGMX_GPU=ON -DGMX_USE_OPENCL=ON

-Gromacs loads and builds at runtime the OpenCL kernels.
-To do so, it needs to know the location of the OpenCL source files.

-If you want to run the installed version, the path to the OpenCL files is automatically defined.
-If you do not wish to install Gromacs, but run the version built from sources, you need to provide the path to the source tree with the OpenCL kernels like
-below:
-    export GMX_OCL_FILE_PATH=/path-to-gromacs/src/

 ### Static linking ###
 Dynamic linking of the GROMACS executables will lead to a